 The Bernina Express Bus from Lugano to Tirano and vice versa runs daily from April to October and Tuesday to Sunday in November.
 December till April the bus is not available.

 Bernina Express costs

-To give you an overview of the costs for the Bernina Express, it would be impossible.
-There are several options in routes, discount codes etc. So, to give you an idea, I’m just going to work out one option and direct you where to find more information.
+To give you an overview of the costs for the Bernina Express, would be impossible.
+There are several options in routes, discount codes, etc. So, to give you an idea, I’m just going to work out one option and direct you where to find more information.

 If you wish to travel from Lugano by bus and then the Bernina Express train to Chur, it will cost 116 CHF for a single journey for an adult, without discount codes and the mandatory reservation fees included.